jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     E476: Invalid command: invalid

-Notice how the error is raised again, even though `Func()` was not executed.
+Notice how the error is given again, even though `Func()` was not executed.

 Explanation:
 At compile time, Vim  doesn't care about the logic of  your code; *all* commands
 are  parsed and  compiled.
 And  if  Vim finds  a  command which  it can  easily
 determine as invalid (unknown, wrong syntax, wrong argument type, ...), an error
-must be raised.
-You  can only catch such an error  from *outside* the function;
+must be given.
+You can only catch such an error from *outside* the function; so
-so that the function's compilation  (explicit via `:defcompile`, or implicit via
+that the  function's compilation  (explicit via  `:defcompile`, or  implicit via
 `Func()`) is inside the `try` conditional.
 ```vim
 vim9script